 Serving and Decanting Clos des Papes with Wine, Food Pairing Tips

-Clos des Paapes is best served at 15.5 degrees Celsius, 60 degrees Fahrenheit.
-The cool, almost cellar temperature gives the wine more freshness and lift.
-Young vintages can be popped and poured, or decanted for an hour so.
-This allows the wine to soften and open its perfume.
-Older vintages might need very little decanting, just enough to remove the sediment.
-Clos des Papes is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, stewed dishes, sausage and cassoulet.
-Clos des Papes is also good with Asian dishes, hearty fish courses like tuna, mushrooms pasta, eggplant and tomatoes.
+Clos des Papes is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, stewed dishes, barbecue, sausage and cassoulet.
+Clos des Papes is also good with Asian dishes, hearty fish courses like tuna, mushrooms pasta, eggplant, tomatoes and cheese.